BartNetJS/portofolio/Blogs/README.md

 ## Images

-Add a prompt to use to generate images for the blob article.
-Add it as:
+- When there is no image yet, add a prompt placeholder so an image can be generated later:

-[Prompt: "Descriptive text that explain the image that should be rendered, this text should be the same as added for imparity people"]
+  - `[Prompt: "Descriptive text that explain the image that should be rendered, this text should be the same as added for imparity people"]`
+- If an actual image is already present, do **not** include the prompt placeholder.

-Every blog article has an attractive intro image that explains in one take whats the article is going about
+- Every blog article should end up with an attractive intro image that explains what the article is about.

-Place the prompts as placeholders in the article

 ## When Markdown is not enough: `full.html`
 Sometimes you need a full custom HTML page (special layouts, custom JS, heavy interactive content).